 Patient with broken spine walks again

-It is commonly known that a broken spine (paraplegia) will cause loss of some if not all motor functions, due to damage of the bone marrow.
+It is commonly known that a broken spine (= paraplegia) will cause loss of some if not all motor functions, due to damage of the bone marrow.
 In many cases it will paralyse a patient.
-In the US and EU alone over 480,000 people are bound to wheelchairs due to their spinal injuries and each year, around 24,000 more people join this list.
+In the US and EU alone over 480.000 people are bound to wheelchairs, due to their spinal injuries and each year, around 24.000 more people join this list.

-A special probe is inserted into the bone marrow and powered by an external battery.
+A new medical breakthrough has now enabled some patients to regain control over their lower extremities with the help of a special probe that is inserted into the bone marrow and powered by an external battery.
 The electrodes stimulate and reconnect previously dormant nerve pathways and enable the patient to send impulses to their legs, causing them to move again.
-This medical miracle originates from three Eureka funded R&D projects (DISPERSE, RESTORE and WALKAGAIN) that built upon each other to create the new technology.
+This medical miracle originates from three EUREKA funded research & development projects (DISPERSE, RESTORE and WALKAGAIN) that built upon each other to create the new technology.

-No spine is the same, and the DISPERSE project has enabled Dutch and Swiss partners in the RESTORE project to more accurately image patients’ spines and create probes that correspond perfectly to their individual anatomies, thus allowing them to be inserted in the right way and reconnect nerves so that the patients can walk again.
+No spine is the same and the DISPERSE project has enabled Dutch and Swiss partners in the RESTORE project to more accurately image patients’ spines and create probes that correspond perfectly to their individual anatomies, thus allowing them to be inserted in the right way and reconnect nerves so that the patients can walk again.

 The WALKAGAIN project took this even further.
 Epidural Electrical Stimulation (EES) proved effective in animals, but was less effective in humans and still required them to go through extensive rehabilitation therapy.
 The project’s researchers realised that burst and spatiotemporal stimulation was more effective.
-Thus, Space-Time specific Epidural Electrical Stimulation (ST-EES) was used to improve the patients’ control and balance, allowing them to walk freely again.
+Thus, Space-Time specific Epidural Electrical Stimulation (ST-EES) was used to improve the patients’ control and balance, allowing them to walk again freely.
 To this day, GTX-Medical (formerly G-therapeutics Bv) is the only worldwide provider of an implantable neural stimulation system that restores patients’ abilities to walk again.